 Iodine, a bit like magnesium, is another one of those nutrients that are pretty low in most people’s diets mainly because our soils are so poor in it nowadays, but also because a lot of what surrounds us inhibits its absorption.
 Some examples are chlorinated water and bromine found in fire retardants in household products, carpets and mattresses.

-The problem is even worse for people on a Paleo diet who eliminated refined iodized salt from their diet because its often the only source of iodine in one’s diet nowadays.
+The problem is even worse for people on a Paleo diet who eliminated refined iodized salt from their diet.
+This is often the only source of iodine in one’s diet nowadays.
 A simple solution is to use a natural sea salt combined with seaweed flakes, which should be available at most health food stores.

 Iodine is also a very potent antifungal, antiviral and antibacterial compound and was used extensively both externally on the skin and internally before antibiotics became popular.
 In this sense iodine can be part of the direct arsenal against undesired gut pathogens.